Maggie Henjum PT, DPT, OCS, FAAOMPT

 “They are a team of experts that value education, research, and collaborative care in a fun, patient-centered environment.”Follow Alyssa on Instagram

-Erin is passionate about helping you come up with a plan to keep you moving.
-She believes in patient-centered treatment plans developed with a strong evidence-based approach that promotes self-care and empowers patients to take their health into their own hands.
+Erin believes in patient-centered treatment plans developed with a strong evidence-based approach that promotes self-care and empowers patients to take their health into their own hands.
+Her ultimate goal is that patients truly understand their bodies and the best management strategy that works for them.

-Erin earned her undergraduate degree in psychology from Amherst College, in Amherst, MA.
+Erin earned her undergraduate degree in psychology from Amherst College in Amherst, MA.
 She played collegiate ice hockey both at Bemidji State University and Amherst College.
 She then attended the University of Minnesota, where she earned her doctorate in physical therapy.
-During her clinical internships, Erin had the unique opportunity to work in a pediatric hospital in Tanzania on a university-wide graduate school scholarship.

 In her free time, Erin enjoys porch side sits with friends and family, exploring the Twin Cities on her bike, knitting with her cat Tina, cooking, and taking SCUBA diving trips.
 Every winter, you can find her on Lake Nokomis playing in Minnesota’s annual pond hockey tournament.Follow Erin on Instagram